-d. recognise that many of our communities are developing their own local networks and using their assets and resources to improve the lives of their residents.
+- f work with citizens in delivering our Equalities and Diversity Framework, ensuring we make a tangible difference to the lives of citizens who share protected characteristics, bringing practical improvements to the life chances of people at risk of discrimination and disadvantage. - g recognise that many of our communities are developing their own local networks and using their assets and resources to improve the lives of their residents.
 The Council will seek to support these networks across our service areas through an enabling and transparent, rather than a contractual or transactional, approach.
-The Edinburgh Partnership community empowerment strategy should promote this overall approach across all partner agencies while noting there will be local differences across the city.
+The Edinburgh Partnership community empowerment strategy should promote this overall approach across all partner agencies while noting there will be local differences across the city. - h in tandem with the above, work with the community to evolve Community Councils and Neighbourhood Networks to ensure they provide communities with direct input to community planning at a local and strategic level in the city - maintain new relationships and groups built up in recent years and support communities with Community Asset Transfers and using Participatory Budgeting where resources allow

-- e. in tandem with the above, work with the community to evolve Neighbourhood Networks to ensure they provide communities with direct input to community planning at a local and strategic level in the city - f. maintain new relationships and groups built up in recent years and support communities with Community Asset Transfers and using Participatory Budgeting where resources allow - g. make sure that the diverse people and communities of Edinburgh, including those protected by current and future legislation, feel their voice is effectively heard and listened to in decision making processes and ensure that action for equalities is mainstreamed throughout Council decision making - h. continue to deliver a best practice consultation and engagement guide to support officers to deliver high quality consultation and report on how citizens' views have shaped the policies and services we deliver - i. continue to benchmark our progress with an annual Edinburgh Survey developed with the Edinburgh Partnership.
+- j continue to deliver a best practice consultation and engagement guide to support officers to deliver high quality consultation and report on how citizens' views have shaped the policies and services we deliver - k continue to benchmark our progress with an annual Edinburgh Survey developed with the Edinburgh Partnership.